-Specific effects of sea-level rise at this park are not yet known, however, changes to the parks natural and landscapes are predictable.

-The park's North Day Use Area is already subject to heavy flooding during king tide events, though the Intracoastal Waterway seawall cap as already been elevated.
-Future studies would need to be conducted in order to address the issue of flooding and how it may affect the future of the day use area and its current infrastructure, such as the restrooms and pavilions.
-Adjacent to the Intracoastal Waterway is the parks two-mile loop which serves as the main road for visitors and park management.
-This is another area of concern with potential flooding, as it may become inundated over time.
+Specific effects of sea-level rise at this park are not yet known, however, changes to the parks natural and landscapes are predicted.
+The park's North Day Use Area is already subject to flooding during king tide events, though the Intracoastal Waterway seawall cap was elevated in 2017 .
+Future studies need to be conducted in order to address this flooding w it may affect the infrastructure of and access to this day use area.
+Adjacent to the Intracoastal Waterway is the western portion of the park's two-mile paved loop road, which serves as the main route through the park for visitors and management.
+Substrate and surrounding surface soils may become saturated by the rising water table and the road itself may become inundated.
 Changing coastal and hydrological conditions may also yield implications for preservation of the park's historic structures.
-Historic preservation needs prioritizing to these conditions will be and assessed with available data.
+Historic preservation needs will be assessed and proactive decisions will be made with best available data.

-In the future, considerations regarding resiliency planning for Hugh Taylor Birch State Park should be done in collaboration with local city government and DRP.

-At this stage in resiliency planning process, no specific developments, renovations, landscape alterations, or augmentations are proposed.
+At this stage in resilience planning process, no specific developments, renovations, landscape alterations, or augmentations are proposed.